Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Lyapunov Structure of the Return Dynamics

 \section{Lyapunov Structure of the Return Dynamics}

 The first-order expansion of the return map suggests that the dynamics behaves as a gradient descent for the thickness function.
-In this section we formalize this idea by introducing a Lyapunov function for the return dynamics.
+In this section, we formalize this idea by constructing a Lyapunov function and proving a sharp dissipation estimate.